Visn0/goChess/README.md

 $ make up.backend
 ```

-Once the server is up and running, open your browser and type `http://localhost:5173/` and you will see the chess.
+The server will be running in http://localhost:5173/.

 <!-- AUTHORS -->